kakkun61/doc.nix/lib.md

 `attachDoc` attaches documentation to a value.

-If the value already has a nix.doc document, it is returned as is.
+If the value already has a doc.nix document, it is returned as is.
 If it is neither an attribute set nor a function, it is returned without documentation attached.

 ### Parameters